-In the short-term supply and demand side interventions will have to be deployed to minimise the risk of load shedding and/or extensive usage of diesel peaking plant.
-The short-term gap in this regard is estimated to be about 2 000 MW.
-A medium-term power purchase programme (MTPPP) similar to that adopted following the IRP 2010 must be considered with the goal of avoiding extensive diesel usage and load shedding.
-Development of generation for own use must also be encouraged through the enactment of policies and regulations that eliminate red tape without compromising security of supply.
+In the short-term supply and demand side interventions will have to be deployed to minimise the risk of load shedding and/or extensive usage of diesel peaking plant due to Eskom's plant low EAF.
+The short-term gap is estimated to be between $2\,000 - 3\,000$

+MW.
+It generally takes about 36 months minimum for a green field utility scale projects to produce first power.
+A medium-term power purchase programme (MTPPP) similar to that adopted following the IRP 2010 must be considered.
+Under the MTPPP power was purchased from already existing facilities such as co-generation and small hydro which are generally not run as it is cheaper to buy power from Eskom.
+The development of generation for own use must also be encouraged through the enactment of policies and regulations that eliminate red tape without compromising security of supply.

-Policy Position 1: Immediately initiate a medium-term power purchase programme to assist with creating reserve capacity needed to complement Eskom's declining plant performance and to reduce the utilisation of diesel generators.
+Decision 1: Undertake a power purchase programme to assist with the acquisition of capacity needed to supplement Eskom's declining plant performance and to reduce the extensive utilisation of diesel peaking generators in the immediate to medium term.
+Lead-time is therefore key.